GabrielLimardo/exercise-acme/README.md

 # Exercise-acme
-Exercise created by Gabriel Agustin Limardo de Casas for the incorporation in the IOET company
+Exercise created by Gabriel for the incorporation in the IOET company

 Programming language used: JavaScript